BaiqingL/Legends-of-Valor/README.md

 Paladin.java - Palandin class for the Heros

-Player.java - Main player class containing how many heros and their stats
+Player.java - Main party class containing how many heros and their stats

 Potion.java - Potions to be bought in the market and used in Combat